pintuwang/MBanks/Readme.txt

 If you run the script with live network access, add `--write-sample-data sample_data/` so the freshly downloaded Yahoo Finance CSV files are mirrored back into the repository.
 This keeps the offline fixtures in sync with the latest market sessions without any extra scripting.
+Should Yahoo Finance temporarily reject requests, the script now falls back to any cached CSV files in that mirror directory (or in a separate location passed via `--fallback-sample-data sample_data/`).
+A warning is printed so you know the prices were not refreshed, but the HTML chart is still regenerated so scheduled pipelines remain green.

 ## GitHub Actions automation